-For example, Lexicata offers an end-to-end solution where you can automate a document, insert it into an email, and send it out for e-signing in a matter of seconds.
+For example, Clio Grow’s e-signature feature allows you to automate a document, insert it into an email, and send it out for e-signing in a matter of seconds.
 The client can then sign your documents digitally from any device without having to download, print, or scan.
 This can save hours of your valuable time, and most importantly, it can help eliminate what is otherwise a potential bottleneck to being hired.

 7. Use drip emails to educate and engage your prospective clients

-One way to give potential clients information to appease their concerns is through drip email marketing.
-You’d send a series of automated emails out at predefined time intervals, with the intention of keeping a prospect engaged and interested.
+One way to address your potential clients’ concerns is through drip email marketing.
+You can use templates from Clio Grow send a series of automated emails out at predefined time intervals, with the intention of keeping a prospect engaged and interested.

 8. Track the source of every potential client